kontent-ai/delivery-sdk-js/browser/readme.md

 ### Note

-Files here depends on browser specific classes
+Files here depends on browser specific classes and cannot be used in node.js environment